Measure O - Civic Center Improvements

-- The City Council received a project update on the Measure O - Civic Center Improvements at the November 19, 2019 Council Meeting.
-The Council voted on keeping the library program at the current Campbell Library location at 77 Harrison Avenue.
-The City Council also approved the formation of an ad hoc RFP Subcommittee to assist the City staff refine the Request for Proposal (RFP) for police and library building design services.
+- At the November 19, 2019 Council Meeting, Council received a project update.
+At the same meeting, Council voted on keeping the library program at the current Campbell Library location; 77 Harrison Avenue.
+Council also approved the formation of an ad-hoc Request For Proposals (RFP) Subcommittee to assist City staff refine the proposals for police and library building design services.

-- On May 19, 2020, the City Council awarded the design contracts to LPA, Inc. for the New Police Operations Buliding and Jayson Architecture for the Campbell Library Improvements.
-Design work to start in June 2020.
+- May 19, 2020, - Council approved to award the design services contracts to LPA, Inc. for the New Police Operations Building and Jayson Architecture for the Campbell Library Improvements.

 - Hire Design Consultants - May 2020

 Council Report - Resolution for the Authorization to Amend the Consultant Services Agreement with LPA for The Police Department Building Design - October 19, 2021